EldonGabriel/eldongabriel.github.io/_posts/2025-08-06-report-enterprise-ipsec-vpn-dianogstics-v1.0.0.md

   - ISAKMP Security Associations (SA)
   - IPsec encryption and decryption counters

--Documented all configurations for reuse
+- Documented all configurations for reuse

 **Root Cause:**
 By default, there is no secure tunnel between sites.
 This allows traffic to travel without encryption or be blocked.
 The issue was fixed by configuring IPsec policies and secure authentication.